 Overview

 Students will learn what a residency is and the typical length of residencies for various specialties.
-They’ll watch a video of a real Match Day ceremony, and then participate in a Pre-Med Club Match Day ceremony with their peers.
-Additional activities include sharing articles, Inspiring Stories, and journal writing.
+They’ll watch a video of a real Match Day ceremony and then participate in a Pre-Med Club Match Day ceremony with their peers.
+Additional activities include sharing articles and Inspiring Stories profiles, as well as journal- writing.

 Outcomes